Scroll Trellis, LLC

 What size posts does the Narrow Trellis fit?

-The Narrow Trellis is designed for typical flat-sided posts and columns such as 4×4 inch wide mailbox posts, 6x6 inch wide deck posts, pergola posts, porch columns, and similar structures.
-Its slim profile works well where wide trellises won’t fit.
+The Narrow Trellis is designed for typical flat‑sided posts and columns such as 4×4 in mailbox posts, 6×6 in deck posts, pergola posts, porch columns, and similar structures.
+Its slim profile works well where wide trellises will not fit.

 Can I cut the trellis shorter?